gangmuk/gangmuk.github.io/_posts/2025-05-14-when-asyncio-meets-threadpool.md

+---
+layout: post
+title: "Process a single prediction in a thread"
+date: 2025-05-14
+---

 The Hidden Performance Killer: When Asyncio Meets ThreadPoolExecutor Have you ever stared at your performance logs, completely baffled about where your latency is coming from?
 That was me last week, debugging a GPU-accelerated prediction service that was inexplicably slow.
 I had timestamps everywhere, yet none of them explained why requests were taking 7+ seconds when the actual predictions took mere milliseconds.
 The culprit?
 A single line of code: await asyncio.gather(*tasks).